RaspAP/raspap-awesome/README.md

 The open source community is doing amazing things with [RaspAP](https://github.com/billz/raspap-webgui).
 Just when we think we've seen it all, something new and unexpected comes along.
 With the low cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://github.com/billz/raspap-webgui#quick-installer), RaspAP-powered projects are popping up all over the globe.
 Do you run a public or personal access point powered by RaspAP?
 Have an innovative project you've developed with it?
 Showcase your resource here.

 ## Projects
+- [Carry your Mobile Kubernetes](https://blog.kube-mesh.io/carry-your-mobile-kubernetes/) - Kubernetes Cluster using RaspAP in wifi client AP mode with an iPad Pro
 - [Connecting a Raspberry Pi, iPad, HoloLens, and Magic Leap ML1](https://mikebuss.com/2020/01/27/ipad-hololens-rpi-part-1/) - via [@mikebuss](https://twitter.com/michaeltbuss) 🏆
 - [Create your own portable RFID pentest kit](https://pfery.com/create-your-own-portable-rfid-pentest-kit/) - Based on the Proxmark 3 with RaspAP for remote control over wifi
 - [Enerserve Smart Pi](https://www.enerserve.eu/en/service/smartpi/manual/networkconfiguration.html) - A smart energy meter based on the Raspberry Pi